-Can you believe we’ve had nine sick’ning seasons of RuPaul’s Drag Race?
+Can you believe we’re on the tenth sick’ning season of RuPaul’s Drag Race?

 Over the course of a decade, we’ve been positively cooped, gooped and mother-tucking gagged at a ridonkulous amount of iconique moments honey: Shannel’s Miss Mandarin; “Tyra is a complete bitch”; MacArthur Park; “Go back to party city where you belong!”; Alyssa and Coco’s lip-sync showdown; Lajanja’s meltdown; Violet’s waist; Sasha “So Emotional” lip-sync petal extravaganza, and more recently, BenDeLaCreme’s self-elimination.

 Season nine of the show proved that RPDR hasn’t lost its spark, with all 14 queens displaying copious amounts of charisma, uniqueness, nerve and taaaaalent.
 Oh, and the last season of All Stars?
 More twists and turns than a Kill V Maim performance from Aja henny.
 So, you must be thinking, ‘will season 10 be as kunty?’

 “To celebrate a decade of Drag Race we’ve pulled out all the stops.
 The queens, the challenges and the shenanigans are off the mother-tucking charts,” said RuPaul in a statement.